lxtGH/Video-K-Net/README.md

 To the best of our knowledge, our Video K-Net is the first open-sourced method that supports three different video segmentation tasks (VIS, VPS, VSS) for Video Scene Understanding.

 ## News!
+Video K-Net is acknowledged as a strong baseline for CVPR-2023 workshop ["The 2nd Pixel-level Video Understanding in the Wild"](https://www.vspwdataset.com/Workshop%202023.html).
+## News!
 Video K-Net also supports [VIP-Seg](https://github.com/VIPSeg-Dataset/VIPSeg-Dataset) dataset(CVPR-2022).
 It also achieves the new state-of-the-art result.

 ### Environment and DataSet Preparation